 If you’ve been following me for a while, you know that I’ve made staves like this for almost all of the special days.
 Children need a lot of review!
 Save these to your computer and only print out what you need.

 Clover Full Of Notes

-I have been trying to update my old material and move it over to the “Newer Free Resources” section of my website.
-I’m working on St. Patrick’s Day material this week.
+I have been trying to update my old material and I’m working on St. Patrick’s Day material this week.